Morning, Monday, 28th September 2020

-- Max Hill QC, Director, Public Prosecutions, Crown Prosecution Service;
+- Max Hill QC, Director of Public Prosecutions, Crown Prosecution Service;

 - Dr Gillian Tully, Forensic Science Regulator; and

-Further confirmed speakers include: Jodie Blackstock, Legal Director, JUSTICE; James Clery, Senior Forensic Scientist, Clery Forensic Research and Consulting; Jimmy Cockerton, UK Police Lead, Microsoft; Dr Jo Easton, Deputy Chief Executive and Director, Policy and Research, Magistrates Association and Professor Peter Sommer, Professor of Digital Forensics, Birmingham City University.
+Further confirmed speakers include: Jodie Blackstock, JUSTICE; James Clery, Clery Forensic Research and Consulting; Jimmy Cockerton, Microsoft; Dr Jo Easton, Magistrates Association; Dr. Marilena Kyriakidou, Sheffield Hallam University; and Professor Peter Sommer, Birmingham City University.

-- Use of evidence in criminal cases - changes to cross-examination, written statements, and improving crime-solving rates;
+- Evidence in criminal cases - changes to cross-examination, written statements, and improving crime-solving rates;

 - Technology in evidence gathering and disclosure - its use and impact;